80% of First-Time Memoirists Make These Mistakes.

 5 RED LIGHTS FOR MEMOIR WRITING

-You can’t pitch it in a sentence or two.
-You can’t identify the topic, theme, and transformation : ALL of which are SINGULAR.
-You aren’t even sure what subject to be blogging or speaking about to build an audience.
+You can’t pitch it in a sentence.
+You can’t identify the topic, timeline, and transformation: all of which are SINGULAR.
+You aren’t sure what topic to be blogging or speaking about to build an audience.

-The reality is ANY life can contain many themes, be related as a comedy, tragedy, hero’s journey, or love story . . . but when you write a memoir, you must make choices: WHICH trope you will center your narrative around, which stylistic approach you will take to tell your tale, and which subject you will narrow your focus to explore.
+Every life contains many themes and could be related as a comedy, tragedy, hero’s journey, or love story . . . but when you write memoir, you must make choices: WHICH trope to center your narrative around, which stylistic approach to take, which subject you will narrow your focus to explore.

 2. ✨Your timeline is longer than a year.

-Are you looking at a moment that thematically represents a life, or are you trying to tackle an entire life, the way an autobiography might?
+Are you looking at a moment that thematically represents a life, or are you trying to tackle an entire life, as an autobiography might?

-You have to bracket your story by selecting a tight timeframe around which to focus the plot, and then choosing only relevant moments from throughout your past to weave in via backstory.
+Bracket your story by selecting a tight timeframe around which to focus the plot, and choose only relevant moments from throughout your past to weave in via backstory.

-Another successful device includes using an event with a built-in climactic moment to stand in place of a clock to structure a book, indicating the end of memoir’s timeline from the outset, such as a trial, competition, roadtrip, mystery, reunion, wedding, or terminal diagnosis.
+Another successful approach includes using an event with a built-in climactic moment to stand in place of a clock to structure a book, indicating the end of memoir’s timeline from the outset, such as a trial, competition, roadtrip, mystery, or milestone event.

 The tighter the timeline, the greater the tension.